 The requirements are designed to offer stretch and progression.
 They will be able to work with minimum supervision, taking responsibility for the quality, accuracy and timely delivery of the work they undertake.
 They will be proactive in finding solutions to problems and identifying areas for improving the business.

-Plus Five GCSEs at Grade A-C including Mathematics, English Language and Double Science or equivalent qualification.
+Plus Five GCSEs at Grade 4 or above including Mathematics, English Language and Double Science or equivalent qualification.

 To manufacture, assemble and build complete Land Systems specialist and varied projects using engineering drawings and design data in accordance to relative controlled documentation.
 To ensure build quality is to the correct standard and maintains Land Systems excellent quality.
 Working in a team environment to deliver on the business and customer expectations.